Flint010/Concurrency/LockFreeStack/readme.md

 The reference count of the top of the stack is divided into positive and negative parts:

 - The negative component is stored inside the node
-- Positive - right at the pointer to the top of the stack
+- Positive - right in the pointer to the top of the stack

 ### `AtomicStampedPtr`